Marketing for SMEs

 WEBSITE VS. SOCIAL MEDIA

-While a Facebook page is easy to construct, it lacks depth of information and is harder to differentiate your company from its competitors.
+While a Facebook page is easy to construct, it lacks the depth of information and is harder to differentiate your company from its competitors.
 Social media is a great complement to a website, but it’s limited as a primary driver for your marketing.

 Only 6% of small and medium-sized businesses use social media – with Facebook used more than twice as much as either LinkedIn or Twitter.2